-Sometimes we also underestimate what our kids will like or what they will be able to tolerate.
-Yesterday I made myself and Benji a fruit smoothie but added green parsley.
+Sometimes we also underestimate what our kids will be able to tolerate.
+Yesterday I made myself and Benji a fruit smoothie and added parsley.
 In his I didn't add much but in mine I did.
 He wanted more when he had finished his.
 I said we only have more of the one with a lot of parsley in it, that's why it's so green.
-He said "Meh, does it really matter" and poured himself a big glass :)
+He said "Meh, does it really matter?" and poured himself a big glass :)

-By the way, I would love to keep in touch with you, so it would be awesome if you would sign up for my newseltter!
+By the way, I would love to keep in touch with you, so it would be awesome if you would sign up for my newsletter!